Tech-Meet-10-IITB-Solutions/SuryaDrishti/docs/Contributing.md

    build.
 2. Update the README.md with details of changes to the interface, this includes new environment variables, exposed ports, useful file locations and container parameters.
-3. Increase the version numbers in any examples files and the README.md to the new version that this Pull Request would represent.
+3. Increase the version numbers in any example file and the README.md to the new version that this Pull Request would represent.
-4. You may merge the Pull Request in once you have the sign-off of two other maintainers, or if you do not have permission to do that, you may request the second reviewer to merge it for you.
+4. Request the second reviewer, one of the project maintainer, to merge it for you.

 ## Code of Conduct